bryantirawan/Concert-Buddy/README.md

 feature that allows users to connect to other users attending the same concerts as them.
 Concerts is a many-to-many field that includes all the concerts that a particular user is attending.

+For api endpoints, simple get requests were handled using a combination of Django view functions and encoders.
+More complicated requests that involved multiple CRUD operations for multiple models were accomplished using serializers and rest_framework.

 ### `GET selectconcertsforcity/<str:location>/<str:page>/`
 Search for concerts by city